ethersphere/swarm-guide/contents/usage/feed.rst

 Creating a Feed Manifest
 ........................

-The swarm CLI allows to create Feed Manifests directly from the console:
+The Swarm CLI allows to create Feed Manifests directly from the console:

-``swarm feed create`` is redefined as a command line to create and publish a ``Feed manifest``.
+``swarm feed create`` is defined as a command to create and publish a ``Feed manifest``.

 .. code-block:: none